My LOVE For Schmetz Long Arm Needles!

 They are for sale here on my website.
 You can add as many packs as you like for one shipping cost of $3.
 I am NOT a machine expert, so I can’t tell you if these will absolutely work with your machine or not, but have listed above the machines I know that will use them, according to customers who have purchased and used the needles.
 They compare to a Groz-Beckert 134 needle in the green package.
+They are always 100% returnable if they don’t work in your machine or you are not 100% happy with them.
 Give them a try!
 You’ll never look back!